 Health at the Capitol

-Special Interim Committees 2024
+Special and Joint Interim Committees 2024

 The Kansas Health Institute supports effective policymaking through nonpartisan research, education and engagement.
 Each legislative session, KHI is hard at work keeping you informed on the latest health policy discussions from across the street, in downtown Topeka.